 The source of inspiration is visible in the unidirectionally rotating bezel with the 15-minute timer and the triangle with a pearl-style luminous dot in its center.

 The slightly oversized body with its extra-long horns, an integrated stainless steel bracelet, and the inevitable crown guards are, too, also almost the same.
-To my regret, the Japanese designers tried too hard making the similarities less obvious thus making the numerals on the bezel too bold and the dial with its trapezoid hour markers too busy.
+To my regret, the Japanese designers tried too hard to make the similarities less obvious thus making the numerals on the bezel too bold and the dial with its trapezoid hour markers too busy.

 Still, thanks to their efforts, the device doesn’t look like a blatant rip-off.
 More than that, the new hour and minute hands with their triangular tips look organic, nicely corresponding to the triangular hour marker at 12 hours and the aforementioned trapezoidal indexes.
 Also, the piece is a lot more legible thanks to all the space that was filled with a bright luminous compound that makes reading the piece at night (or deep underwater) not a problem at all.

 At approximately 42 millimeters in diameter, the watch is not too big (well, not too big for a diver) and its relatively short horns only increase its overall length to less than 45 millimeters.
 Combined with its thickness of just 12 mm, the piece will probably be comfortable enough for most of its owners.

 Well, the numerals on the calendar wheel could be a little bigger, but I could live with that, too: today, when we are virtually surrounded with calendars on our computer screens, telephone displays, and DVRs, the small rectangular aperture on a dial of a watch (be it a Rolex or a Timex) mainly serves a decorative purpose.

 As I have already noted, the watch is powered by their “green” Eco-Drive movement.
 Although the Japanese brand doesn’t specify the exact model, it is known that the movement is good for the whole six months after being charged under sunlight.

 It is reported that the timekeeper will be offered not only on a stainless steel bracelet but also on a more affordable black rubber strap.
 Prices will vary from $400 to $450 US dollars.